 28.02 (a) The Parties recognize the value of meeting prior to a layoff process occurring.
 The purpose of this meeting is to discuss the process of how layoffs will take place, review the current seniority list and discuss other relevant factors the Parties agree upon.
 The Parties will also discuss the process to be followed for Employees on approved leave of absence, WCB benefits.

-(b) When, in the opinion of the Employer, it becomes necessary to displace an Employee, due to reduction of the work force, or wholly or partly discontinue an undertaking, activity or service, the Employer will notify the Employee not less than fourteen (14) calendar days prior to the date of layoff, except that the fourteen (14) calendar days’ notice shall not apply where layoff results from an act of God, fire, flood or a work stoppage by Employees not covered by this Collective Agreement.
+(b) When, in the opinion of the Employer, it becomes necessary to displace an Employee, due to reduction of the work force, or wholly or partly discontinue an undertaking, activity or service, or reduction in regularly scheduled hours of work of a regular Employee, the Employer will notify the Employee not less than fourteen (14) calendar days prior to the date of layoff, except that the fourteen (14) calendar days’ notice shall not apply where layoff results from an act of God, fire, flood or a work stoppage by Employees not covered by this Collective Agreement.

 (c) Where the layoff results from an act of God, fire or flood, the not less than fourteen (14) calendar days’ notice is not required but up to two (2) weeks’ pay in lieu thereof based on regularly scheduled hours worked during this period shall be paid to affected Employees.